 Interestingly, what is now a giant schoolyard to the north of the building, up to Vliet Street, was originally a much smaller playground with homes and businesses along Vliet, and two and three houses on the side streets.
 Presumably, it grew when MPS began its program of buying adjacent properties to expand schoolyards in the 1920s.

 An addition was built in 1898, on the west side, fronting 21st Street, to the designs of Mollerus and Lotter.
-While Holbrook's double building had gabled roofs, low dormers on the south elevation and peaked dormers with arched windows above the side entrances, Mollerus and Lotter created a more classical addition, with columns flanking the west entrance, dentils along the cornice and a nearly flat roof.
+While Seyring's building had gabled roofs, low dormers on the south elevation and peaked dormers with arched windows above the side entrances, Mollerus and Lotter created a more classical addition, with columns flanking the west entrance, dentils along the cornice and a nearly flat roof.

 Like most schools, District 15 was renamed for its location in 1912 becoming Cold Spring Avenue School, until the street – and the school – were renamed in honor of President William B. McKinley.